 To assess the success of this policy there are several key matrix criteria that will be viewed.
 This matrix will be preliminary and will be reviewed weekly.
 There will be three groups reviewing the data each group will have a lead.
 Data will be provided to the group at the M&M meeting.
 Timetables will be arranged so that all staff groups can attend (Doctors, Management, Nursing, Physiology, Portering, Radiography, Ward)

 Scheduling: Mark O’Neill & Brian Clapp

-Ward: Una Buckley
+Wards: Una Buckley

 Catheter lab: Matt Wright